 - TCSH

-There are basically two types of Shell commands
+There are two types of Shell commands

 - Built-in shell commands: These commands are called from the shell and executed directly within the shell.
 Examples: ‘pwd’, ’help’, ’type’, ’set’, etc.